How to provide secure remote access to on-premises applications

-The external endpoint is how your users reach your applications while outside of your network.
-They can either go directly to an external URL that you determine, or they can access the application through the MyApps portal.
+The endpoint can be a URL or an end-user portal.
+Users can reach applications while outside of your network by accessing an external URL.
+Users within your network can access the application through a URL or an end-user portal.
 When users go to one of these endpoints, they authenticate in Azure AD and then are routed through the connector to the on-premises application.

-- The user accesses the application through the Application Proxy service and is directed to the Azure AD sign-in page to authenticate.
+- After the user has accessed the application through an endpoint, the user is directed to the Azure AD sign-in page.

-- After a successful sign-in, a token is generated and sent to the client device.
+- After a successful sign-in, a token is generated and sent to the user's client device.

 - The client sends the token to the Application Proxy service, which retrieves the user principal name (UPN) and security principal name (SPN) from the token, then directs the request to the Application Proxy connector.